maheshkumar-cv/BFI/README.md

 - Compare the original and enhanced intensity channels with linear- and log-scale histograms.
 - View and download the final enhanced RGB image.

+A hosted version of this demo is live at **https://bipolar.streamlit.app** — no installation needed.

 ## Using the library in your own code